 As companies adopt new ways of workings and with staff now increasingly spending more time away from the desk, colour has come to play an even greater role when defining certain spaces within the workplace and to subtly denote what these spaces are designed for.
 Collaborative and agile working spaces generally utilise brighter, more vibrant colours to inject energy and creativity while areas designed to facilitate concentrated working opt for softer, more muted tones with blue and purple being popular choices.

-The modern workplace provides staff with an abundance of choice and flexibility with regard to how they work and also where they work and colour has increasingly been used to symbolise this as many colours not normally associated with workplaces until recently have becoming commonplace.
+The modern workplace provides staff with an abundance of choice and flexibility with regard to how they work and also where they work and colour has increasingly been used to symbolise this as many colours not normally associated with workplaces until recently have become commonplace.
 We expect this trend to continue as the colour of office design evolves and the line between commercial and residential environments gets increasingly blurred and companies strive to create homely, colourful and vibrant spaces where staff love to work.

-Our ethos is that every office is different and defining the the colour of office design and the scheme for any specific workplace is a process that starts with a discussion on what a client wants their workplace to deliver and how they want their brand to be reflected throughout the new space.
+Our ethos is that every office is different and defining the colour of office design and the scheme for any specific workplace is a process that starts with a discussion on what a client wants their workplace to deliver and how they want their brand to be reflected throughout the new space.